themefisher/educenter-hugo/content/english/blog/patterns-for-making-your-inter-service-communication-more-resilient.md

 type = "post"

 +++
-# Patterns for making your inter-service communication more resilient

 In a streaming data processing system, we frequently have to deal with:

 * a varying load of incoming events